France: Teacher decapitated in gruesome 'Islamist terror attack' near Paris | DW | 16.10.2020

 French President Emmanuel Macron described the incident as an "Islamist terror attack" and urged the nation to unite.

-He said the victim was murdered because he was a teacher and taught freedom of expression, after Macron visited the scene.
+He said the victim was murdered because he was a teacher and taught freedom of expression.

 "The whole country stands behind its teachers.
-Terrorists will not divide France, obscurantism will not win," he said.
+Terrorists will not divide France, obscurantism will not win," Macron said after visiting the scene.

 Police earlier told reporters that the victim was a middle school teacher who had recently held a class on freedom of speech in which he showed caricatures of the Muslim Prophet Muhammad.